MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/update-a-code-signing-certificate.md

 > The certificate uploaded and used for all Hardware Dev Center dashboard submission packages has changed:
 * Extended validation (EV) code signing certificates are required for **all** submissions.
 * All certificates must be SHA2 and signed with the **/fd sha256** signtool command line switch
+* (for more information, see this [HLK Blog post](https://blogs.msdn.microsoft.com/windows_hardware_certification/2017/11/13/starting-in-february-2018-packages-signed-using-a-sha-1-digest-algorithm-and-certificate-chain-will-no-longer-be-accepted/)).

 ## To update a code signing certificate